MDIL-SNU/SevenNet/README.md

 The model architecture is mainly line with [GNoME](https://github.com/google-deepmind/materials_discovery), a pretrained model that utilizes the NequIP architecture.
 Five interaction blocks with node features that consist of 128 scalars (*l*=0), 64 vectors (*l*=1), and 32 tensors (*l*=2).
-The convolutional filter employs an cutoff radius of 5 Angstrom and a tensor product of learnable radial functions from bases of 8 radial Bessel functions and spherical harmonics up to *l*=2.
-The number of parameters are 0.84 M.
+The convolutional filter employs a cutoff radius of 5 Angstrom and a tensor product of learnable radial functions from bases of 8 radial Bessel functions and $l_{\mathrm{max}}$ of 2, resulting in the number of parameters is 0.84 M.

-The training set is [`MPF.2021.2.8`](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599) up to 600 epochs.
-This is the model used in [our paper](https://pubs.acs.org/doi/10.1021/acs.jctc.4c00190).
-For more information, click [here](sevenn/pretrained_potentials/SevenNet_0__22May2024).
+The model was trained with [`MPF.2021.2.8`](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599) up to 600 epochs.
+For more information, please read the [paper](https://pubs.acs.org/doi/10.1021/acs.jctc.4c00190) and visit [here](sevenn/pretrained_potentials/SevenNet_0__22May2024).

     * MAE: 16.3 meV/atom (energy), 0.037 eV/Ang. (force), and 2.96 kbar (stress)
     * F1 score: 0.65